 This course provides pastoral care education on traumatic and natural losses and on the grieving processes associated with them.
 Course participants will be introduced to spiritual, theological, cultural, and scientific resources to better understand the complex effects of short and long term grief and grieving and the healing potential of appropriate pastoral care and counseling.
 Besides receiving theoretical material, course participants will be able to acquire tools and skills for spiritual guidance and pastoral care to share with their congregations, their families, and the larger community in need (such as those communities which have been hit by natural disasters).
-M.T.S. - Christian Counseling students must complete either this course or PRMN-529 to satisfy their degree requirements.
-Practice of Ministry or Counseling elective.
-Prerequisites: PRMN 510 as well as SFRM 510 or SFRM 505.

 Pastors and pastoral counselors are often called upon to minister to people in their congregation and community over a broad spectrum of ages and issues.
 This course will examine individual and family development stages and identify selected pastoral counseling issues that coincide with these stages.
 While some of these counseling issues are by nature crisis-oriented, students will also learn to respond to normal "everyday" situations experienced in congregational and family life.
 The course will draw from developmental psychology, systems theory, and pastoral counseling principles to equip students for effective ministry within a biblical and theological context.
-M.T.S. - Christian Counseling students must complete either this course or PRMN-528 to satisfy their degree requirements.
-Practice of Ministry or Counseling elective.
-Prerequisites: PRMN 510 as well as SFRM 510 or SFRM 505.